Graphic Design Terminology Explained

 RGB, CMYK, Vector, Raster, Lossy, Lossless, JPEG, PNG, AI, PDF, EPS, TIFF.
-Graphic design terminology, what does it all mean?
+Graphic design terminology is confusing to non-designers.
 Sometimes it seems like designers use jargon or rather technical terms.
-This is a brief guide to understanding graphic design terminology.
+Let's examine in depth explanations to help with understanding graphic design terminology.

 Colour mode RGB stands for Red, Green, Blue.
 Digital/online designers uses this colour mode.
 In other words, websites, apps, banner ad and similarly designs created for web usage.